x-Yabao/lvi_sam_localization/README.md

 ```

 ## Prepare a built map
-Take the M2DGR dataset for example.
+Take the [M2DGR dataset](https://github.com/SJTU-ViSYS/M2DGR) for example.
 1. Fisrtly, you need to **prepare a built map**.
 Please run our another work [lvi-sam-savemap](https://github.com/x-Yabao/lvi_sam_savemap) to build and save the map in a folder.
-2. Change the above map to binary format, so that we can reduce the map load time.
+2. Change the above map to binary format, so that we can reduce the map loading time.

    - Make sure the [config file](./config/m2dgr/params_function.yaml) is right.